 What Are Pardot Tags?

-Pardot Tags are a quick way to stick a label on to any record (prospect, account) or asset (email, form, landing page) for segmentation, organization and identification benefits.
+Pardot Tags are a quick way to stick a label on to any record or asset for segmentation, organization, and identification benefits.
 For example, tag prospects “Red Alert” if they are at risk of becoming detractors, or tag assets from the same campaign to quickly filter and copy to replicate the campaign.

 You can have an unlimited number of tags in Pardot, proved by the Usage and Limits page in Pardot Settings.